Skip to main content

 Status

-Check the status of running services:
+Show the status of all services:

 sysg status

-# Show status of a specific service
+Show the status of a specific service:

 sysg status --service webserver